The A4EHG Initiative

 Meet the Team

-Dr. Stacey Brown has 28 years of experience in education and currently serves as the Director of Learning and Development for the A4EHG grant initiative.
-She leads professional learning for teachers to foster belonging among underserved and underrepresented students in AP U.S. History and Government classes.
-Passionate about equitable education, she has dedicated her career to creating spaces where students thrive.
+Dr. Stacey Brown has 28 years of experience in education and currently serves as Director of Learning and Development for the A4EHG grant initiative.
+She leads professional learning for teachers to foster a sense of belonging and engagement among students in AP U.S. History and Government classes, with a particular focus on creating supportive environments for all learners.

-Previously, Dr. Stacey worked in Charlotte-Mecklenburg Schools as a High School Equity Specialist, focusing on increasing African American and Hispanic student enrollment in AP courses.
-She also spent 15 years at the University of Maryland, where she supported diversity and student success initiatives in Academic Achievement Programs and the University Career Center.
+Previously, Dr. Stacey worked in Charlotte-Mecklenburg Schools as a High School Equity Specialist, focusing on increasing African American and Hispanic student participation in AP courses.
+She also spent 15 years at the University of Maryland, where she supported initiatives aimed at improving student success in academic achievement programs and the University Career Center.

-Outside work, Dr. Stacey is active in her community and enjoys spending time with her family, traveling, and practicing mindfulness.
+Outside of her professional work, Dr. Stacey is deeply engaged in her community and enjoys spending time with her family, traveling, and practicing mindfulness.